bucioluis/bucioj/README.md

 Here are some ideas to get you started:

- - 🔭 I’m currently working on design projects (courses & personal)
+ - 🔭 I’m currently working on User Interface Project
- - 🌱 I’m currently learning Marketing (Email, Content & Inbound)
+ - 🌱 I’m currently learning Inbound Marketing
- - 👯 I’m looking to collaborate on Web Development / Product Opportunities Projects
+ - 👯 I’m looking to collaborate on Web Development & Prototyping (UI/UX) Design
  - 🤔 I’m looking for help with artist, illustration, visual presentations, & planning.
  - 💬 Ask me about getting involved, volunteer opportunities, job/internship opportunities at tech and media & entertainment companies
  - 📫 How to reach me: LinkedIn <- is the best way to reach out